hobosapiens/stockholm_weather/README.md

 ```
 npm run serve
 ```
-and open http://localhost:8080 in your browser, it's in the permissions of my API key.
+and open http://localhost:8080 in your browser

 Well done!
 I hope it worked :)